the-butcher/MOTH.HA.1/README.md

 flaws:

--- by using forecast early hours become unavailble later in the day and light intensities become negative, likely due to naive interpolation
 OK interesections do not consider clipPlane
--- page becomes unresponsive after a while (maybe after many text updates) -- add radiation sensor through homeassistant (no radiation entity found in HA) OK labels only work when vertical
+OK add radiation sensor through homeassistant (no radiation entity found in HA) OK labels only work when vertical
-OK introduce a second reference point so focus to that point can be preserved while navigating
+OK introduce a second reference point so focus to that point can be preserved while navigating -- by using forecast early hours become unavailble later in the day and light intensities become negative, likely due to naive interpolation
+-- page becomes unresponsive after a while (maybe after many text updates) -- reduce weather information to maybe a single symbol -- restore orbit center after animation
+-- store a wfocus point for each camera key and animate like camera pos

 possible improvements: